 The Football Rich List: The Top-paid footballers in the Premier League 2015-2016

-It’s no secret that top-level professional footballers are a well-paid, affluent bunch, thanks to the ever increasing amount of TV money sloshing around the English Premier League these days.
+It’s no secret that top-level professional footballers are a well-paid, affluent bunch, thanks to the ever-increasing amount of TV money sloshing around the English Premier League these days.

 And yet, as numb as we have become to the lunacy that is the subject of pay in modern football – thanks to the endless will-they-won’t-they dramas in the news about whether or not some player or another is going to sign a hugely lucrative new contract with some club or another – the cold, hard figures still make for astonishing reading.

 Let’s start by illustrating the sheer scale of the discrepancy in pay between the average footballer and your average Joe on the street: if you earn somewhere in the region of £26,500 per annum, which is the UK average salary, a top-flight footballer earning a salary equivalent to the Premier League average of £2,230,000 per annum will overtake your yearly pay packet in just 4 days 8 hours.
 And if this wasn’t enough, here’s a little more food for thought – a good number of the players plying their in trade in the Premier League earn a great deal more than the average.
-Clearly, the famous quote, ‘all men are created equal but some are more equal than other,’ has legs.
+Clearly, the famous quote, ‘all men are created equal but some are more equal than others,’ has legs.

 Wayne Rooney – Manchester United, £300,000 per week